jxmot/sonoff_mini_diy-server_client/README.md

 The web server and the Node application server do not have to be on the same IP address, but they should be on the same network.
 The client is configurable for any IP and port you choose for the Node application server.

 * Sonoff Mini DIY - You'll need this too!
 It must be in "DIY Mode" and connected to your network.
+For API documentation look **[here](http://developers.sonoff.tech/basicr3-rfr3-mini-http-api.html)**.

 **An internet connection is not required to *run* the client or Node application.**